Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 ## Character Development Log

 ## Main Characters
-## Isabella Torres
+### Isabella Torres
-  - Advocate for AI rights and integration, navigating ethical dilemmas and societal pushback, growing from a cautious advocate to a confident leader, while facing personal challenges that test her resolve.
-Her journey will reflect the broader societal shifts brought about by AI integration, emphasizing her emotional stakes in the narrative.
+  - Advocate for AI rights and integration, navigating ethical dilemmas and societal pushback.
+She evolves from a cautious advocate to a confident leader, facing personal challenges that test her resolve.
+Her journey reflects broader societal shifts brought about by AI integration, emphasizing her emotional stakes in the narrative.
-  - **Emotional Stakes**: Isabella's advocacy is deeply intertwined with her personal relationships, particularly her evolving dynamic with Marcus, which adds complexity to her character arc.
-Her internal conflict regarding AI rights and personal relationships will be further explored.
+  - **Emotional Stakes**: Isabella's advocacy is intertwined with her personal relationships, particularly her dynamic with Marcus, adding complexity to her character arc.
+Her internal conflict regarding AI rights and personal relationships will be explored further.
   - Emotional stakes: Balancing her advocacy for AI rights with personal relationships, reflecting the broader societal shifts brought about by AI integration.

 # Character Development Log